moira-alert/doc/source/overview.rst

   Sometimes one of your triggers goes mad and switches back and forth between states, sending you hundreds of notifications.
 Sometimes you just ignore and delete all messages, accidentally also deleting one that is actually important.
 Moira tries to protect you with a feature called *throttling*.
-It's simple: if one of your triggers starts to send more than 10 messages over an hour, Moira limits this trigger to one message per 30 minutes.
+It's simple: if one of your triggers starts to send over 10 messages per an hour, Moira limits this trigger to one message per 30 minutes.
 Alerts from this trigger are combined, and not lost - just packaged into a single message.